President - Mary Hillberg

 Social/Holiday Committee - Chair in place

-Stormwater Committee - Chair in place
+Stormwater Committee - Chair and two members in place

 Hurricane Preparedness Committee - Chair and one member in place